-Sony Honami shown wearing black, white and purple in leaked image as official teasers also surfaceAlex Wagner - Deputy Managing Editor, News Desk
+Sony Honami shown wearing black, white and purple in leaked image as official teasers also surfaceAlex Wagner - Editorial Director of News and Content

 We're now less than two weeks out from Sept.
 4 and Sony's expected announcement of the 20-megapixel camera-packin' Honami.
 That may seem like forever for folks that are eagerly anticipating the arrival of the next high-end Xperia handset, but today some new images of the Honami have surfaced that ought to help whet those appetites.